OK, so you’ve decided to give Unit a try with your web app of choice. You may

-- If possible, check how your app runs beside Unit to avoid confusion.
+- If possible, ensure the app can run beside Unit to rule out

 - Install Unit with the language modules you need.
 Your options:

-- Configure and launch Unit in your system:
+- Configure and launch Unit on your system:

 - Our own and third-party packages rely on systemctl or

 - Containerized Unit can be run with common